Violation of non-Abelian Bianchi identity and QCD topology: Introducation

-What happens in the chiral symmetry breaking and topological features of QCD where instantons are expected to play an important role?
-It is interesting to see when VNABI exists, instantons can not exist at the same time.
-The aim of this note is to study the effect of VNABI on the QCD topology such as topological charge and chiral $U(1)$ symmetry breaking in addition to the role in color confinement,.
-Section 2 deals theoretically with three main effects of VNABI on QCD topology.
+The assumption of VNABI is beyond the usual framework of QCD and hence it is important to check the effect of VNABI in other areas of QCD besides color confinement.
+The aim of this note is to study the effect of VNABI on the QCD topology such as topological charge and chiral $U(1)$ symmetry breaking .
+Section 2 deals theoretically with two effects of VNABI on QCD topology.
 A new strange term $L(x)=2\Tr(J_{\mu}(x)A_{\mu}(x))$ composed of the product of the gauge field and VNABI appears both in the relation between the winding number and the topological charge and in the chiral $U(1)$ anomaly relation.
-However, $\chi=(g^2/16\pi^2)\int d^4xL(x)$ is shown to vanish theoretically.
-Section 3 discusses numerically the effects of VNABI with the help of the gradient flow.
-The data are consistent with $\chi=0$ in the continuum limit.
-A new interesting relation between the topological charge and its Abelian conterpart is derived.
-The relation is numerically studied on lattice in Section 4.
-Final section is devoted to concluding remarks.
+However, $\Lambda=(g^2/16\pi^2)\int d^4xL(x)$ is shown to vanish theoretically.
+Section 3 discusses numerically $\Lambda$ with the help of the gradient flow.
+The data are consistent with $\Lambda=0$ in the continuum limit.
+In Section 4, another biggest effect of VNABI on QCD topology is shown.
+It is the interesting fact that self-dual instantons can not be a classical solution of QCD at space-time points where VNABI occurs.
+One has to find an alternative mechanism explaining integer topological charge, etc. In addition, a new interesting relation $Q_a$=3$Q_t$ between the topological charge and its Abelian conterpart is derived.
+This may become a clue to clarify the origin of the topological charge instead of instantons.
+The relation is numerically studied on lattice.
+Final section is devoted to summary and some remarks.